Debian/britney2/doc/migrations-simplified.md

 the previous paragraph. :)  But another example would be that piuparts flags an item as having a regression due to a false positive.
 The false-positive is then found, fixed and the test is rerun.
-Once the updated test result reaches britney, she will update her verdict.
+Once the updated test result reaches britney, it will update her verdict.

 Finally, the people running the britney instance can overrule any policy by applying a [britney hint](hints.html), if they deem it